SRI-CSL/Wholly/README.md

 cd WhollyRecipes
 ```

+Make sure that the Docker deamon is running by executing the Docker application.
 You can now build any package present into the working directory:

 ```
-./../Wholly/wholly.py build sqlite-3.18
+../Wholly/wholly.py build sqlite-3.18
 ```
 This will build `sqlite-3.18` along with its dependencies.
 In particular, it will generate sub-packages for `sqlite-3.18`, in the form of Docker images: